-An absolute first in the field of integration between furniture, material and user experience makes Tulèr unique.
+Tulèr is an absolute first in the field of integration between furniture, material and user experience.

-The kitchen top weighs, cooks or whashes thanks to the presence of weight sensors, gesture control and touch surfaces.
+Tulèr is a kitchen that weighs, cooks or whashes thanks to the presence of weight sensors, gesture control and touch surfaces.

 There’s no screen interface.